frececroka/geometry3d/README.md

     Point3D p = new Point3D( 2.05, 1.73, -0.26 );

-A Vector can be created from three doubles, two points or nothing.
+A vector can be created from three doubles, two points or nothing.

 	Vector3D a = new Vector3D( 4.23, -5.22, -0.02 );
 	Vector3D b = new Vector3D( new Point3D( 2.05, 1.73, -0.26 ), new Point3D( 4.13, -2.37, -2.06 ) );